-Remember your Creator before the silver cord is cut, and the golden bowl is broken, before the pitcher is shattered at the spring, and the dust returns to the earth as it was, and the spirit returns to God who gave it. and the wheel at the well is broken.
+Remember your Creator before the silver cord is cut, and the golden bowl is broken, before the pitcher is shattered at the spring, and the wheel at the well is broken. and the dust returns to the earth as it was, and the spirit returns to God who gave it.